Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: Theoretical comparison between the first two upper bounds

 Hence

-As far as the bound $\JAPtren$ is concerned, we observe that every vertex $u\in I_1$ is such that $\sigma_u=0$, since there are no independent sets with an index lower than $1$.
-Whereas every vertex $v\in I_2$ is such that $\sigma_v=1$, since it is connected only to vertices in $I_1$ with edges of weight $1$.
+As far as the bound $\JAPtren$ is concerned, we assume, without loss of generality that $I \prec^3_n J$: observe that every vertex $u\in I$ is such that $\sigma_u=0$, since there are no independent sets preceding $I$ under the total order $\prec^3_n$.
+Whereas every vertex $v\in J$ is such that $\sigma_v=1$, since it is connected only to vertices in $I$ with edges of weight $1$.
 Hence, we have:

 giving the upper bound

 Finally, it follows that

 \end{proof}